 Air France, Emirates, Ethiopian Airlines, KLM Royal Dutch Airlines, Edelweiss Air, Virgin Atlantic and Lufthansa

-As from 1 March 2021 air travel remains open for international travelers, but land borders are only open to returning residents and essential services.
+As from 1 March 2021 air travel remains open for international travelers, but land borders are only open at Victoria Falls and Kazangula if you are fully vaccinated.
 If traveling from Victoria Falls to Kasane (Botswana) we can arrange a light aircraft scheduled flight for you so you don’t need to go through the land border, this means then that you can still travel between Victoria Falls and Kasane/Chobe area.

-You can visit national parks and designated tourism facilities as long as you are within curfew hours (20h00 to 5.30).
+You can visit national parks and designated tourism facilities as long as you are within curfew hours (18h30 to 6.00).
 Hotels and lodges are exempt from the mandatory business closures.
 Your Ker & Downey travel specialist will be arranging this for you.